hivemq/hivemq-edge/hivemq-edge/src/frontend/README.md

 ## Pipeline

 See Github actions.
 Does it work now?
-XXXX

 ## Testing